 Researchers in Israel have made positive steps towards a simple diagnostic test for Parkinson's.

-The results, from a research team currently part funded by Parkinson's UK, were published in ACS Chemical Neuroscience.
-They highlight the progress being made towards a breath test for the early detection of the condition.
+The results from a research team currently part funded by Parkinson's UK highlight the progress being made towards a breath test for the early detection of the condition.
+Read the full results published in the ACS Chemical Neuroscience journal.

 The researchers showed that in a group of 29 people with early Parkinson's and 19 individuals of a similar age who did not have the condition, analysing chemicals in the breath could detect Parkinson's with around 80% accuracy.